Frequently Asked Questions (FAQs)

 A. Courses require more commitment and they provide more help than single-session workshops.
-You must register for the courses before they start, but you can show up at any workshop without registering in advance.
 During a three to six week course, your teacher will provide you with feedback on your written or oral assignments in order to help you to identify and address specific problems in your oral/written communication.
 All of our writing courses include opportunities for students to meet with the instructors one-on-one to discuss their writing samples.

 The workshops, on the other hand, provide only limited opportunity for individual feedback.
 Each workshop focuses on a particular writing challenge, and the teacher provides examples, guidelines, and exercises designed to help students meet that particular challenge.
 (If the workshop is on the use of articles, for example, then the teacher will examine the sorts of problems graduate students might encounter with articles and provide exercises to enable students to apply what they are learning.)
 Many students who register for courses also choose to attend specific workshops relevant to their needs.

 Q. What kinds of help can I get at a one-on-one writing appointment?

 A. Students are invited to bring pieces of academic writing at any stage.
 Instructors can help you to get your ideas into the form of an outline, to assess the effectiveness of your paper’s structure, to evaluate the clarity of your writing, or to identify and avoid stylistic and grammatical errors.
 The writing appointments are not a proofreading service.
 They are designed to help you to learn how to evaluate and improve your own writing.